 1. Define the demographics and challenges of the Sandwich Generation.

-2. Understand the importance of prioritizing the responsibilities and tasks of the sandwich generation caregiver.
+2. Summarize the importance of prioritizing the responsibilities and tasks of the sandwich generation caregiver.

-3. Understand the importance of knowing the caregiver limitations and being able to take care of them shelves.
+3. Describe the importance of knowing the caregiver limitations and being able to take care of them shelves.